Teaching Technology to Students Who Learn Differently

 Career Ladder

-TKU offers work-based learning programs that integrate real-world work experiences with classroom learning for students ages 14-24.
-Programs include Digital Agency, Creative Tech Internship and Career Readiness Internship Summer Program.
+Work-based learning programs that integrate real-world work experiences with classroom learning for students ages 14-24.
+Long-term and short-term learning opportunities are offered throughout the year.

 Learn Technology